jshahbazi/FreeMyo.py/README.md

 Based on specs from Thalmic Labs: https://github.com/thalmiclabs/myo-bluetooth and work done by PerlinWarp on pyomyo here: https://github.com/PerlinWarp/pyomyo and also Open-Myo: https://github.com/Alvipe/Open-Myo

-This is a work in progress, but I'm adding to it often.
+This is a work in progress.

 ---
 ### Screenshots